castaclip/rack-geoipcountry/README.markdown

 Usage
 =====

-    use Rack::GeoIPCountry, :db => "path/to/GeoIP.dat"
+    use Rack::GeoIPCountry, :file => "path/to/GeoIP.dat"

 By default all requests are looked up and the X_GEOIP_* headers are added to the request The headers can then be read in the application.
 The country name is added to the